 In order to carry out the processing operation the Data Controller collects the following categories of personal data: name, organisation, telephone, address, email, IP address.

 How long do we keep your personal data?

 The Data Controller only keeps your personal data for the time necessary to fulfil the purpose of collection or further processing.
-In sending in the contact form, an email to a functional mailbox is generated containing personal data.
-This e-mail as well as the answer to it are stored in the Access2Markets database mailbox for 6 month.
-A ticked is opened in the ticketing system SMT at the same time.
+When sending through the contact form, an e-mail to a functional mailbox is generated containing personal data.
+This e-mail as well as the answer to it are stored in the Access2Markets database mailbox for 6 months.
+A ticket is opened in the ticketing system SMT at the same time.
 Personal data of tickets is kept for 24 months in the SMT database.
 After this period of time, closed tickets are filtered and made anonymous to allow reporting and statistics of quality assessment for IT equipment, software and services, whereby DG TRADE has access to it for 13 months.